 There are numerous loose receptacles throughout the home.
 This is a potential shock and a fire hazard.
 All loose receptacles should be repaired as necessary.

-Cover plates are missing from several receptacles.
+The cover plate is missing from a receptacle in the master bedroom.
 This is a shock and fire hazard.
-The installation of cover plates on all receptacles is recommended.
+The installation of a cover plate is recommended.